 Morning Medications: You may take all of your morning medications including blood pressure medications, blood thinners (if you have not been instructed to stop these by our office), methadone, and anti-seizure medications with sips of water 3 hours prior to your procedure or earlier.
+Do not take any chewable vitamins or supplements.
 If you have diabetes, contact your monitoring provider for further direction on insulin and/or blood sugar management.
 Continue the Clear Liquid Diet.
-Avoid red liquids, alcoholic beverages, dairy products, protein shakes, and chewing tobacco.
+Avoid red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp, products containing oil and chewing tobacco.